oam4bsv3/swamp-rabbit-oracle/README.md

 And maybe have a bit of fun with tech that feels like magic

-Give it a shot — and if it inspires you, maybe build something weird and wonderful too.
+Give it a shot — and if it inspires you, give us a share when maybe yoh top build something weird and wonderful for quantum gastronomy.
+(Heston ref)

-(P.S.
-Swamp Rabbit Café, if you’re reading this: that pasta salad changed my life.)

 ---

-Let me know if you want this turned into a blog post, Instagram caption, or README!

 > _“The only app that can scan your salad, simulate a 7‑qubit circuit, and encrypt your grocery list—all before your espresso cools.”_